nas256/ece3400_team13/labs/lab3.md

 Video of hardware and screen: https://youtu.be/fSFf5c4tUkI

 # Acoustic Team
-Members: Divya, Wenhan, Norman
+###Members: Divya, Wenhan, Norman

-Objectives: Our ultimate goal was to play a short tune of at least three frequencies our our speakers when a switch on the FPGA is turned on.
+##Objectives: Our ultimate goal was to play a short tune of at least three frequencies our our speakers when a switch on the FPGA is turned on.
 We broke this down into the following sequence of smaller steps:
-Prepare the stereo phone jack socket in order to connect FPGA output to the speaker Output a square wave to the speaker
+Prepare the stereo phone jack socket in order to connect FPGA output to the speaker
+- Output a square wave to the speaker
-Output a triangle and sawtooth wave to the speaker via an 8-bit DAC Output a sine wave to the speaker
+- Output a triangle and sawtooth wave to the speaker via an 8-bit DAC
+- Output a sine wave to the speaker
-Output a tune of at least three different frequencies to the speaker
+- Output a tune of at least three different frequencies to the speaker

-Materials:
+##Materials:
-FPGA DE0_nano development board
+- FPGA DE0_nano development board
-8-bit R2R DAC (datasheet:http://www.bourns.com/docs/Product-Datasheets/R2R.pdf)
+- 8-bit R2R DAC (datasheet:http://www.bourns.com/docs/Product-Datasheets/R2R.pdf)
-Lab speakers
+- Lab speakers
-Stereo phone jack socket
+- Stereo phone jack socket
-Male to female jumper wires
+- Male to female jumper wires

+## Procedure:
-Soldering the stereo phone jack socket
+### Soldering the stereo phone jack socket

 The stereo phone jack socket has three terminals.
 Both exterior pins are inputs and the center pin is ground.
 To prepare the socket to be integrated into our circuit so that we could connect the FPGA output to the speakers, we soldered the two socket input pins together and to a red wire.
 We also soldered a black wire to the ground pin of the socket.

 PIC OF SOLDERED 3.5MM JACK

-**Outputting a square wave to the speaker**
+### Outputting a square wave to the speaker
 In this section, we generated a simple square wave with frequency 700 Hz and output it to a GPIO pin.
 The implementation idea is simple: for half of the signal’s period, the output is 1, for another half of the period, the output is toggled to 0.
 A parameter CLKDIVIDER_700 is set to the total number of clock cycles in half of the square wave’s period, 1/700/2.
 Since the system clock’s frequency is 25MHz, one period requires 25000000/700 cycles; thus CLKDIVDER_700 is set to 25000000/700/2 to represent half of a period.
 A counter was used to count down the clock cycles in half of a period.
 If the counter reaches 0, the counter is reset and the square wave’s value is toggled.
 Otherwise, the counter keeps counting down and the register “wave” retains the old value.

 The code is attached below.